anmiles/school-schedule-sync/README.md

 ## Usage

-- Create schedule in `./input/schedule.json` file
+- Make your own schedule in `./config/schedule.json` file
 - `npm start <profile>` to create calendar entries in selected profile